microsoft/jacdac/services/prototest.md

     identifier: 0x16c7466a
     camel: protoTest

-This is test service to validate the protocol packet transmissions.
+This is test service to validate the protocol packet transmissions between the browser and a MCU.
+Use this page if you developing JACDAC HDK for a new platform.

 ### Test procedure